 Machetes

-The penalties for carrying a concealed machete without a CCW permit turn on whether the defendant has any prior convictions for carrying a concealed machete in Nevada:8
+The penalties for carrying a concealed machete without a CCW permit turn on whether you have any prior convictions for carrying a concealed machete, as the following table shows.8

 5. What if I left my CCW permit at home?

-People who simply forget to carry their CCW permit and ID while carrying a concealed weapon in Nevada should not face criminal charges as long as the permit is current and valid.
-Instead, they may have to pay a $25 civil fine.9
+If you simply forget to carry your CCW permit and ID while carrying a concealed weapon in Nevada, you should not face criminal charges as long as your permit is current and valid.
+Instead, you may just have to pay a $25 civil fine.9

 6. How do I fight charges of not having a CCW permit?

 CCW permits are required only when a weapon is concealed.
-Perhaps the police incorrectly believed the weapon was concealed when in fact the defendant was openly carrying it.
-Typical evidence that may demonstrate that a defendant’s weapon was visible includes:
+Perhaps the police incorrectly believed your weapon was concealed when in fact you were openly carrying it.
+Typical evidence we rely on in these cases includes:

 As long as the D.A. cannot prove beyond a reasonable doubt that the gun or weapon was obscured from plain view, criminal charges should not stand.

 Like all government bureaucracies, sheriff’s offices are not above making mistakes with data entry, filing, and record-keeping.
-If the defense attorney can show that the sheriff’s office was mistaken about the defendant not having a current and valid CCW permit, the D.A. should drop the NRS 202.350 charges.
+If we can show that the sheriff’s office was mistaken about you not having a current and valid CCW permit, the D.A. should dismiss your NRS 202.350 case.

 7. What if I have an out-of-state CCW permit?